 The same information can be purchased as a pocket-sized print field guide from the MSUE Bookstore: A Pocket Guide for IPM Scouting in Stone Fruits.

-- New: Cherry MRL Poster - Adjusted pre-harvest intervals to comply with the maximum residue limits of U.S. and selected export markets for five insecticides registered for use in managing late season pests in Michigan tart cherries in 2016.
+- Cherry MRL Poster - Adjusted pre-harvest intervals to comply with the maximum residue limits of U.S. and selected export markets for five insecticides registered for use in managing late season pests in Michigan tart cherries in 2016.

 - Fact sheet for managing Spotted Wing Drosophilla (SWD) in Michigan cherries.